cometbft/cometbft-rs/docs/spec/fastsync/fastsync.md

 respectively.

-In the case of FastSync, the core state machine (the processor) is effectively just the Tendermint block execution function, while virtually all protocol logic is contained in the peer state machine (the scheduler).
+In the case of FastSync, the core state machine (the processor) is effectively just the CometBFT block execution function, while virtually all protocol logic is contained in the peer state machine (the scheduler).
 The processor is only implemented as a separate component due to the computationally expensive nature of block execution.
 We therefore focus our specification here on the peer state machine